blackbaud/addin-tokenauthentication/README.md

     // if valid, the UserId property contains the Blackbaud user's ID var userId = uit.UserId;

-	//if valid, the environmentId property contains the environment ID var envId = uit.environmentId;
+	//if valid, the EnvironmentId property contains the environment ID var envId = uit.EnvironmentId;
 }
 catch (TokenValidationException ex)
 {